sriniip/axway-open-docs/content/en/docs/apim_installation/apigw_upgrade/upgrade_cassandra_31110.md

 $./nodetool repair
 ```

-#### Step 11 - Repeat step 9-10 on any other DC, if applicable.
+#### Step 11 - Repeat step 9-10 on any other DC, if applicable

 ### Stage 1 - Upgrade Cassandra 2.2.19 to 3.11.10

 #### Step 12 - Install Cassandra 3.11.10

-1. Download Cassandra 3.11.10 (available from: https://downloads.apache.org/cassandra/3.11.10/ ).
+1. Download Cassandra 3.11.10 (available from: <https://downloads.apache.org/cassandra/3.11.10/>).
 2. Unzip the downloaded Cassandra package.

     Copy the Cassandra 3.11.10 installation directory to the target Cassandra server node in an appropriate directory e.g. /home/cassandra-31110/.

 #### Step 13 - Repeat steps 2-11 (upgrading from Cassandra 2.2.19 to Cassandra 3.11.10)